 By Martin Ariel Majak, Alexandria, Egypt

-The writer is a medical student in Alexandria University Egypt.
-He can be reached via his email at arielmajak93@gmail or follow him on twitter as arielmajak93.
+The writer can be reached via email@example.com or on Twitter as arielmajak93.